30+ Scrap Buster Ideas for Knit fabrics

 Rag rug

-Usually require very little fabric.
-Here are some patterns you might find interesting: for 18”dolls like and doll clothes patterns for barbie
+Usually requires very little fabric.
+18” dolls and doll clothes patterns for Barbie